netbox-community/netbox/docs/development/application-registry.md

 ### `request_processors`

 A list of context managers to invoke when processing a request e.g. in middleware or when executing a background job.
-Request processors can be registered with the `register_request_processor()` decorator.
+Request processors can be registered with the `@register_request_processor` decorator.

 ### `search`